Introduction

 The hotel manages the entire property.
 Level fifteen is private, while levels twelve and thirteen will be leased out as luxury residences, primarily targeting single individuals and couples working downtown.
 Floors ten and eleven are available for daily or weekly stays through the hotel.

 When everyone arrived on the second floor at In Flagrante Delicious, they were directed to assigned seats for dinner.
 Our new chef and his staff did their best, even Ms Double approved.
-The true highlight, however, arrived at the end: a daring charred leek ice cream, its smoky sweetness a surprisingly delightful counterpoint to the richness of the preceding courses.
+The true highlight, however, arrived at the end: the restaurant's signature dish, a daring charred leek ice cream, its smoky sweetness a surprisingly delightful counterpoint to the richness of the preceding courses.

-"While previous Carpenters have had a famous son, I'm very happy to have famous grandson.
+"While a previous Carpenter had a famous son, I had only daughters.
+I'm very happy to have famous grandson.
 As a special thank you for joining us in this celebration, Mark, standing over there, has a card for a free three-night stay at any of my hotels.
 Please see him anytime after dinner.
 You are also invited to use your card immediately and become our first guests here tonight.

 "I also want to say a few words about my grandson, Dr John Cook.
 I've never seen a young man who works so hard.
 When I asked him how his school work was doing, worried that he was pushing himself, his response was simply, 'It's not difficult, there's just a lot of it.'
 Then he went on to do it all at record speed.

-"My Grandson, who is quite likely the smartest person in the world, had the best answer when I asked him what he wanted most for a birthday present, 'I'd like everyone to be happy, and have what they need' then he added 'but puberty would be pretty great too."
+"My Grandson, who is quite likely the smartest person in the world, had the best answer when I asked him what he wanted most for his upcoming birthday, 'I'd like everyone to be happy, and have what they need' then he added 'but puberty would be pretty great too.'"
 Grandpa said getting another laugh.

-With the festivities over, I made my goodbyes, and went up to the sixteenth floor.
+With the festivities over, I made my goodbyes and went up to the sixteenth floor.
 My lab space.
 This had been the hotels original ballroom.
-It would be again someday, but for now the double height space was ideal.
-It was here that I created a method to crack carbon dioxide at five Watt-hours per liter.
-I also created the graphene flakes that I baked into what I called carbon felt.
-Carbon felt was now being produced by Corning, which is what I had been discussing with my personal lawyer, Jennifer Parz.
+It would be again someday, but for now the thirteen hundred square foot double height space was ideal.
+It was here that I created a method to crack carbon dioxide at five watt-hours per liter.
+I also created the graphene flakes that I baked into what I called graphene felt.
+Graphene felt was now being mass produced by Corning, which is what I had been discussing with my personal lawyer, Jennifer Parz.

 A third project was humming quietly in a corner, also being fed onto a roll.
-It's matte black surface drank the light.
-It was a different form of carbon felt that was extraordinarily strong, and impervious to all gases, including hydrogen.
-Best of all, I had achieved this remarkable feat at a mere half-millimeter thickness, and 1 ounce per cubic foot.
+Its matte black surface drank the light.
+It was a different form of graphene felt that was extraordinarily strong and impervious to all gases, including hydrogen.
+Best of all, I had achieved this remarkable feat at a mere half-millimeter thickness and four ounces per cubic foot.

 "Quite the party."